Ammonium dichromate: Thermal decomposition

 Like ammonium nitrate, it is thermodynamically unstable.
-Its decomposition reaction proceeds to completion once initiated, producing voluminous dark green powdered chromium(III) oxide.
+Its decomposition reaction produces voluminous dark green powdered chromium(III) oxide.
 Not all of the ammonium dichromate decomposes in this reaction.
-When the green powder is brought into water a yellow/orange solution is obtained from left over ammonium dichromate.
+When the green powder is added to water a yellow/orange solution is obtained from left over ammonium dichromate.

-Observations obtained using relatively high magnification microscopy during a kinetic study of the thermal decomposition of ammonium dichromate provided evidence that salt breakdown proceeds with the intervention of an intermediate liquid phase rather than a solid phase.
+Observations obtained using microscopy during a kinetic study of the thermal decomposition of ammonium dichromate provided evidence that salt breakdown proceeds with the intervention of an intermediate liquid phase rather than a solid phase.
 The characteristic darkening of (NH4)2Cr2O7 crystals as a consequence of the onset of decomposition can be ascribed to the dissociative loss of ammonia accompanied by progressive anion condensation to Cr3O10(2-), Cr4O13(2-), etc., ultimately yielding CrO3.
 The CrO3 has been identified as a possible molten intermediate participating in (NH4)2Cr2O7 decomposition.

-Oxidation reactions
+Oxidation

-Ammonium dichromate is a strong oxidising agent and reacts, often violently, with any reducing agent.
-The stronger the reducing agent, the more violent the reaction.
-It has also been used to promote the oxidation of alcohols and thiols.
-Ammonium dichromate, in the presence of Mg(HSO4)2 and wet SiO2 can act as a very efficient reagent for the oxidative coupling of thiols under solvent free conditions.
-The reactions produce reasonably good yields under relatively mild conditions.
-The compound is also used in the oxidation of aliphatic alcohols to their corresponding aldehydes and ketones in ZrCl4/wet SiO2 in solvent free conditions, again with relatively high yields.
+Ammonium dichromate is a strong oxidising agent and reacts, often violently, with many reducing agents.
+In general, the stronger the reducing agent, the more violent the reaction.

 Safety

-Ammonium dichromate is highly toxic.
-Like many hexavalent chromium compounds it is a proven carcinogen, mutagen, and reproductive toxin.
+Ammonium dichromate is highly acutely toxic.
 It ranges from having a strong irritant effect on skin to causing severe chemical burns and skin corrosion.
 Inhalation of dust may be fatal.
+Ingestion results in death from multi-organ failure if not treated quickly.
+Ascorbic acid may be a useful early treatment.

+Like many hexavalent chromium compounds it is a proven carcinogen, mutagen, and reproductive toxin.